SegFaultPR/Novetta_bleee/README.md

 ## Requirements
-To use these scripts you will need a Bluetooth adapter for sending `BLE` messages and WiFi card supporting active monitor mode with frame injection for communication using `AWDL` (AirDrop).
-We recommend the Atheros AR9280 chip (IEEE 802.11n) we used to develop and test this code.
+To use these scripts you will need a Bluetooth adapter for sending `BLE` messages and WiFi card supporting active monitor mode with frame injection we recommend the Atheros AR9280 chip (IEEE 802.11n) we used to develop and test this code.
 We have tested these PoCs on **Kali Linux**

 ## Features Added

 ### Geo Tags
-  as this will be for demonstration purposes the new code base will contain the ability to tag
+  As this will be for demonstration purposes the new code base will contain the ability to tag We will be adding tags for all the conferences our collection rig will be traveling to.

 ### limits on displayed devices
+  Screen realestate is key within the terminal.
+While the origional code allows you to scroll down and onto another "screen", we will be limiting the ativity on the screen to the devices nearby.

 ### White Listing
+  No one wants to see their own devices on the screen and devices will also be white listed per request.

 ## Installation